 The band called it quits after the disappointment of their first record.
 They were not alone.
 Boston’s brief moment in the psychedelic spotlight faded faster than a hit of salvia.

-By 1969, listeners and critics had collectively rejected the entire marketing campaign.
-Most bands associated with the marketing campaign were tagged as inauthentic, their music generally subpar when compared to the profoundly groundbreaking sounds coming from the West Coast.
+By 1969, listeners and critics had widely rejected Bosstown as inauthentic and musically inferior to the profoundly groundbreaking sounds coming from the West Coast.

 Not too long after, Sheuren would actually join the staff of the National Lampoon.
-By 1973, Chase joined him, and helped to co-write the National Lampoon spin-off stage show and musical–Lemmings.
-Here, Sheuren collaborated with Chase and others on an array of rock and roll spoofs including those sending up the Grateful Dead, Cat Stevens and, as heard below, Bob Dylan.
+By 1973, Chase followed suit, helping his old bandmate co-write the National Lampoon spin-off stage show and musical–Lemmings.
+Here, Sheuren collaborated with Chase and others on an array of rock and roll spoofs sending up the Grateful Dead, Cat Stevens and, as heard below, Bob Dylan.

 The Bosstown Sound